Children and Anxiety

-Anxiety can affect anyone of any age, background or social group.
-Even some of the most confident people you know could be living with anxiety.
-Recent research suggests that as many as one in six young people will experience an anxiety condition at some point.
-This means that up to five people in a school class may be living with anxiety such as OCD (obsessive compulsive disorder), social anxiety and shyness, exam stress, worry or panic attacks.
+Anxiety can affect anyone of any age, background or social group and many anxiety disorders begin in childhood and adolescence.
+Research suggests that as many as one in six young people will experience anxiety at some point or up to five children in a school class.

 Did you know?